scalameta/mdoc/website/blog/2018-12-30-introduction.md

 ```

 Observe that the error is reported within one second, faster than it takes to
-process the document on success.
-The error message position points to line 449
+process the document when it's valid.
+The position of the error message points
-and column 41 which is exactly where `year` identifier is referenced.
-In iTerm,
+to line 449 and column 41 which is exactly where `year` identifier is
-you can cmd+click on the error to open your editor at that position.
+referenced.
+In some terminals, you can cmd+click on the error to open your
+editor at that position.

 We compare the performance with tut by checking out the master branch and run
 `docs/tutOnly dsl.md` four times.